Egg Carton Bats. Make an adorable egg carton bat kid’s crafts this Halloween. It is an easy and inexpensive craft to do with a group.

 Note: Cutting out the egg carton should be done by an adult unless you have an older child.

 Next, have your child paint the egg carton black.
-You will want to paint the top and underside of the egg carton, especially if you plan to hang your bats.
+You will want to make sure your child paints both the top and underside of the egg carton, especially if you plan to hang your bats.

 Now you can glue on your googly eyes.
 My son and I chose regular size eyes, and my daughter chose really big eyes!
-They are too funny!
+They are so funny!

-The next step is optional, but is pretty fun!
-When I participated in the I Love to Create fall campaign, I received a tie dye kit that included some glow in the dark puffy paint from Tulip.
+The next step is optional but pretty fun!
+When I participated in the I Love to Create fall campaign, I received a tie-dye kit that included some glow in the dark puffy paint by Tulip.
 We outlined our bat eyes with puffy paint and drew on some fangs as well!

-Here is a picture of my son’s bat with his glowing eyes and fangs.
+Below is a picture of my son’s bat with his glowing eyes and fangs.
 He also added some black construction paper bat ears to his bat to make it look more real.
-(If anyone has any tips on photographing glow in the dark objects, I would love to hear them!)

 Once everything on your bat is dry, hang them up!
 I hung ours from the light fixture above our computer area.